c3-suzuki/rabbitmq-website/site/management.md

 RabbitMQ 3.x introduced support for multiple OAuth 2.0 resources in the OAuth 2.0 plugin and in the Management plugin.

-Once you have configured the [OAuth 2.0 plugin](oauth2.html#multiple-resource-servers) with all the required OAuth 2.0 resources, you configure them in the Management plugin.
-There is no need to configure all of them if you only want to make the Management UI accessible via a single or fewer OAuth 2.0 resources though.
+Once you have configured the [OAuth 2.0 plugin](oauth2.html#multiple-resource-servers) with all the required OAuth 2.0 resources, you can make them available in the Management plugin.

-Say you have the following OAuth 2.0 plugin configuration:
+Say you have the following OAuth 2.0 plugin configuration which consists of three OAuth2 resources:
 <pre class="lang-ini">
 auth_oauth2.jwks_url = http://some_idp_url/keyset
 auth_oauth2.scope_prefix = rabbitmq.